minidogg/Bopl-Networker/packets.md

   - Player color
   - Player team
   - Player ready
-- 105 - Related to force starting game
+- 105 - Allows owner to force start game even if not everyone is in.